 Bruce is training Skaar to take on the Hulk when he eventually turns into him (Yes, the Hulk's son wants to kill him).
 So, in preparation Bruce has Skaar take on the Juggernaut to test his skills.
 But Skaar shows no interest in the fight so Juggernaut attacks Bruce and starts to pound on him.
 Bruce uses his electronic shield to save his life from Juggernaut's assault.
 Soon Skaar attacks Juggernaut and they battle it out while Bruce yells out directions on how Skaar must fight him.
 Eventually Skaar tricks Juggernaut and at the last moment hits him so hard that he flies into space.
 It ends with Skaar and Bruce in a comic shop looking up Conan to see why the Juggernaut called him that.
-RESULT: NO CONTEST (Or it should actually say Bruce Banner and Skaar with the "win" because they used teamwork and tricks to defeat Juggernaut.
+RESULT: NONE (Or it should actually say Bruce Banner and Skaar with the "win" because they used teamwork and tricks to defeat Juggernaut.
 But in truth, this has to be a "no contest" when talking about "Hulk vs Juggernaut" because even though Bruce Banner was involved in this fight, the Hulk wasn't ever present...or was he...who knows.)

 FINAL TALLY: MATCH UPS: 9 HULK: 2 - JUGGERNAUT: 1